minjun0622/CodePathPrework/README.md

 The following **additional** features are implemented:

-- [X] List anything else that you can get done to improve the app!
+- [X] Set a boolean called music and if that is true, the pattern is set to the tone of Mary Had a Little Lamb instead of generating a random pattern.
-- Set a boolean called music and if that is true, the pattern is set to the tone of Mary Had a Little Lamb instead of generating a random pattern.
+- [X] Start and end buttons are distinguishable by color.
+Mimics the traffic stop colors, green/red.

 ## Video Walkthrough (GIF)